-- (f) No Rollover of Required Minimum Distributions.
-You cannot roll over to your IRA any RMDs that you receive from your IRA or your Employer-Sponsored Retirement Plan. - (g) NAV Rollover Policy.
-In certain instances, some mutual fund companies may allow retirement plan assets that had been invested in their mutual funds to be moved into an IRA and the money reinvested into their mutual funds as net asset value (NAV) reinstatements without new sales charges.
-These options will vary by mutual fund company and may require you to roll over the assets into an IRA held at the mutual fund company in order to receive this benefit. - 3.
+- (e) No Rollover of Required Minimum Distributions.
+You cannot roll over to your IRA any RMDs that you receive from your IRA or your Employer-Sponsored Retirement Plan. - (f) NAV Rollover Policy.
+In certain instances some mutual fund companies may allow retirement plan assets that had been invested in their mutual funds to be moved into an IRA and the money reinvested into their mutual funds as Net Asset Value (NAV) reinstatements without new sales charges.
+These options will vary by mutual fund company and may require you to rollover the assets into an IRA held at the mutual fund company in order to receive this benefit. - (g) Qualified Tuition Program to Roth IRA Rollovers.
+If you are a beneficiary of a qualified tuition program (i.e., a 529 Plan), you may be permitted to roll over funds from your 529 Plan to your Roth IRA if certain requirements are met.
+For more details, refer to IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs). - 3.
 Recharacterizations.
 If you make a contribution to a traditional IRA, you may later recharacterize either all or a portion of that contribution as having been made to a Roth IRA, along with net income attributable thereto.
 Recharacterization generally involves a trustee-to-trustee transfer of the contribution and income from the traditional IRA to the Roth IRA.
 Instruction for the recharacterization must be given to the Trustee and any other trustee or custodian involved in the transaction.
 The deadline for completing a recharacterization of a contribution is the deadline for filing your federal income tax return (including extensions) for the tax year for which the contribution was made, and the recharacterization must be reported on that return.
 Recharacterized amounts are treated as having been contributed to the Roth IRA on the same date and for the same taxable year that the amount was contributed to the traditional IRA.
-To the extent you have mad a nondeductible contributions to an IRA, you may need to file IRS Form 8606.
+To the extent you have made nondeductible contributions to an IRA, you may need to file IRS Form 8606.
 Pursuant to IRS regulations, you may not recharacterize a conversion.